From Year 4, pupils follow courses in the core curriculum subjects of English, Mathematics and Science.

 From Year 4, alongside the core curriculum subjects of English, Mathematics and Science, we teach pupils language and humanity subjects.

-In the summer term of Year 6, pupils are given the opportunity to participate in a five-day trip to the Centre La Porte Des Îles in Normandy, France.
+In normal times, in the summer term of Year 6, pupils are given the opportunity to participate in a five-day trip to Normandy, France.
 This is an excellent opportunity for pupils to become totally immersed in the French language, taking part in a variety of activities and visiting places such as Mont St Michel, la Tapisserie de Bayeux, St Malo or the Normandy Landing beaches.

 Latin is taught from Year 6, following the Cambridge First Latin Course, learning vocabulary and beginning to understand the basic structure of the language.